Hugues6221394/Mental-Wellness-App/README.md

 > *“Your mind is a garden.
 Your thoughts are the seeds.
 You can grow flowers or you can grow weeds.” 🌱*

 ```

-> ✅ Once you upload real screenshots to the `/screenshots/` folder and adjust the APK download link, your submission will look very professional.

-Would you like me to help generate sample screenshots using mock UI as placeholders too?
 ```